SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

 ## Overview of AWS SDK

 AWS IoT Core is a cloud platform which connects devices across AWS cloud services.
-AWS IoT provides a interface which allows the devices to communicate securely and reliably in bi-directional ways to the AWS touch-points, even when the devices are offline.
+AWS IoT provides an interface which allows the devices to communicate securely and reliably in bi-directional ways to the AWS touch-points, even when the devices are offline.

 The AWS IoT Device SDK allow applications to securely connect to the AWS IoT platform.